victormking/Predictive-Modeling-UFC-Fights/README.md

 Fights before 2010 are being valued with less importance as fighters fighting prior to 2010 shnould not be fighting at high levels.

+Currently working on adding data to complete dataset to catch up with current events (Up to UFC 297 at the moment)
 ## Objectives

 Predictive Modeling: Develop machine learning models to predict the outcomes of UFC fights.